mtomko/jekyll-now/_posts/2017-07-28-Refactoring-With-Effects.md

 `Book`.

 ### Tail refactoring
-Previously, I might have refactored this by a strategy I'm going to call "tail-refactoring", for lack of a better description.
-Basically, each function does a little work, or some error checking, and then calls the next appropriate function in the chain.
+One possible approach is a a strategy I'm going to call "tail-refactoring", for lack of a better description.
+Basically, each function does a little work or some error checking, and then calls the next appropriate function in the chain.

 You can imagine what kind of code will result.
 The functions are smaller, but it's hard to describe what each function does, and